risk-first/website/menagerie/Communication-Risk.md

 ![Communication Marketing](images/generated/risks/communication/communication_marketing.png)

-[Internal Models](Glossary#Internal-Model) don't magically get populated with the information they need:  they fill up gradually, as shown in this diagram.
+[Internal Models](Glossary#Internal-Model) don't magically get populated with the information they need:  they fill up gradually, as shown in the diagram above.
 Popular products and ideas _spread_, by word-of-mouth or other means.
 Part of the job of being a good technologist is to keep track of new **Ideas**, **Concepts** and **Options**, so as to use them as [Dependencies](Dependency-Risk) when needed.

 ## Protocols